iexcloud/docs/source/administration/access-and-security.md

 access-and-security/restricting-data-access-to-specific-domains.md
 ```

-You can grant users access to individual datasets, core data, and premium data by giving them public API tokens.
+You connect your application or project to your IEX Cloud account via API tokens (also referred to simplay as tokens).
+Tokens allow you to track, control, and throttle platform usage.
+You can grant users access to datasets by giving them public API tokens.

 ``` {warning} Your secret token allows you to perform any action on your data and account. **NEVER** share your secret token publicly.
 ```